 Due to the fact that there are many myths concerning wind energy developments, Coillte has developed a Frequently Asked Questions document on this subject matter.
-Should you require further information regarding Coillte's involvement in the wind energy industry, please consult our Frequently Asked Questions document as it appears on the Wind Energy Section of the Coillte web site4 and do not hesitate to contact us at windenergy@coillte.ie.
+Should you require further information regarding Coillte's involvement in the wind energy industry, please consult our Frequently Asked Questions section of our website www.coillte.ie/faqs.